Non-UK domiciliaries: Inheritance tax issues and opportunities

-- An individual with a non-UK “domicile of origin” can preserve his non-UK domiciled status for a long period after becoming UK resident, provided that he intends to cease being resident in the UK in the future.
+- An individual with a non-UK “domicile of origin” can typically preserve his non-UK domiciled status for a long period after becoming UK resident, provided that he intends to cease being resident in the UK in the future.

 - Non-UK domiciled status carries with it the benefit of being subject to IHT only in respect of UK assets.

 - However, this tax benefit does not last forever.
 After a long period of UK residence, the IHT position may be affected by the acquisition of “deemed domiciled” status.
 This typically occurs at the beginning of the 16th tax year of residence.

 - The tax impact of being deemed domiciled can be reduced greatly by giving non-UK assets to a suitable trust, before such status is acquired.
 Such a trust can function as a long-term IHT shelter, insofar as it holds non-UK assets.

 - IHT complexities can be created by “domicile mismatches” between spouses or civil partners.
 Special wills may be required.
 Again, giving non-UK assets to a trust may be advantageous.

 What is a non-UK domiciliary?